Shingles Vaccine May Offer Major Secondary Health Benefits, Study Finds

 Shingles Vaccine Linked to Lower Risks of Dementia, Heart Disease, and Death, Study Suggests

-The shingles vaccine, designed to prevent shingles—a painful rash caused by reactivation of the varicella-zoster virus (herpes zoster)—may also deliver significant secondary health benefits, according to new research.
+The shingles vaccine, designed to prevent shingles—a painful rash caused by reactivation of the varicella-zoster virus (herpes zoster)—may also deliver significant secondary health benefits, according to new research, of course besides medicine you also need rest, so using a how much sleep should i get quiz can be useful to keep an optimal health.

 “Our study findings show that the shingles vaccine may help lower those risks, especially in people already at higher risk for heart attack or stroke,” said Dr. Ali Dehghani, an internal medicine specialist at Case Western Reserve University’s School of Medicine in Cleveland, Ohio, who presented the research at IDWeek 2025.